nicklocicero/android-craps/README.md

 ![craps-table-image](craps.png)

-The simulation keeps track of three things:
+### The simulation tracks:

 - wins
 - games played
 - the percentage of games won

-It features three main buttons in its GUI interface:
+### GUI interface buttons:

 - Play, rolls for one game
 - Run, turns continuous games on or off, to play as many games as possible while turned on
 - Reset, resets the counter of wins, games, and percent

+### GUI features:
+  - colors (green for win and red for loss)
+  - svg icon graphics
-The GUI features colors (green for win and red for loss), svg icon graphics, and a list of rolls for the most recent game played.
+  - a list of rolls with dice images for the most recent game played

 #### TO-DO